Active Imaginations

 How do we improve the health prospects of children through early years physical activity?

-The Chief Medical Officer recommends levels of physical activity at the key developmental age of 2 to 4 years proven to provide lasting positive health benefits for children through to adult life.
+The Chief Medical Officer recommends levels of physical activity between the key developmental ages of 2 to 4 years, which are proven to provide lasting positive health benefits for children through to adult life.

 With evidence that this level was not being achieved in some areas, Public Health England and the Yorkshire and Humber Association of Directors of Public Health commissioned Eski to consult on how to create an initiative with parents and carers of children from disadvantaged communities to increase early years physical activity.

 Working in partnership with local authority professionals from Kirklees Council, Calderdale Metropolitan Borough Council, Kingston upon Hull City Council, Leeds City Council and Wakefield City Council, we deployed social marketing principles and concepts for interventions.
-This informed the creation of a regional pilot was to shape future campaigns aimed at this audience and potentially on a wider geographic footprint.
+This informed the creation of a regional pilot to shape future campaigns aimed at this audience and potentially, a wider geographic footprint.

-The initiative was successfully rolled out for 18-months including during the COVID-19 lockdown where options for physical activities were limited.
-It remained in place until a government restructure meant that Public Health England was replaced, and the website had to be taken down as part of an audit of all Change4Life related initiatives
+The initiative was successfully rolled out for 18-months including during the COVID-19 lockdown when options for physical activities were limited.
+It remained in place until a government restructure meant that Public Health England was replaced, and the website had to be taken down as part of an audit of all Change4Life related initiatives.

-Eski developed a brand and programme of activity “Active Imaginations” initiative was created and developed as pilot project within the national Change4Life programme.
+Eski created and developed the ‘Active Imaginations’ initiative as pilot project within the national ‘Change4Life’ programme.